umarmohammed/umarmohammed.github.io/_posts/2018/2018-10-13-Dotnetcore-auth-with-JWT.md

 </div>

  Great, we see that the server returns a JWT token.
-As discussed in Part 1 of this series, a JWT is simply a base64urlencoded Json object.
+As discussed in Part 1 of this series, a JWT is simply a base64-url encoded Json object.
 This means that we can decode the token to see the payload.
 A good resource for doing this is [jwt.io](https://jwt.io/).
 The screenshot below shows the decoded payload of the token.
 <div>
 <img class="post-img" src="/images/2018/jwt_payload.png">
 </div>